Valentijn1995/Chatty/README.md

 * Messages are saved in a database if the recipient of the messages is offline

 ## Installation
 You can download the latest stable release from the [releases](https://github.com/Valentijn1995/Chatty/releases) page.
-The client and server branch are development branches.
+The download contains both the client and server application.

 ### Installing the server
 Steps for getting the server running:

 * Install Nodejs from https://nodejs.org/en/
+* Download the latest release
-* Download the ChattyServer directory from the master branch and move it to a preferred location on your hard drive
+* Move ChattyServer directory to a preferred location on your hard drive
 * Open a terminal (command prompt in Windows) in the ChattyServer directory and run:
 ```
  npm install